 Our international students come mostly from South America, all parts of continental Europe, as well as South East Asia.
-Most of our students are aged 18 years and older, and at certain times of the year Lexis English offers a juniors program for youth aged 12-17.
+Most of our students are aged 18 years and older.
+At certain times of the year, Lexis English offers a Juniors Program for youth aged 12-17.
 You can find out more about that here.

 The college is open 13 hours a day Monday – Friday for morning, afternoon and evening classes.
 The average class size is 12-15 and the college can accommodate approximately 438 students.

 Lexis Sydney is open year-round (except for public holidays and the standard Christmas closedown).
 Visit the Lexis English website to download the latest course brochure.